ipfs/specs/addresses-scheme/readme.md

 ### Strengths of this Approach

 _PLEASE HELP FILL THESE_

+#### Strength: Prevents Proliferation of Schemes and Namespaces

+NOT doing this now effectively shuts down future possibilities by making new namespaces "not worth doing the work of introducing a URL scheme".

 #### Strength: Getting away from the `://`
 as @lidel [comments](https://github.com/ipfs/specs/pull/153#discussion_r104291285)
 > I kinda like this _aesthetic_.
 No matter what prefix is picked, it looks better than anything with `://`